Prenatal Diagnosis

 Overview

-In the UK, all pregnant women are offered initial screening tests, from 10 weeks of pregnancy, referred to as the combined test, and if indicated, further diagnostic testing for Down syndrome.
+In the UK, all pregnant women are offered initial screening tests, from 10 weeks of pregnancy, referred to as “the combined test,” and if indicated, further diagnostic testing for Down syndrome.
+The combined test assesses the risk or likelihood of the fetus having a diagnosis of Down Syndrome.
+This uses maternal age, biochemical markers in the blood and ultrasound measurements.

 Currently, confirmatory diagnostic tests for Down syndrome involve an amniocentesis, this carries a small risk of a miscarriage.